JoaoVithorr/Digital-Watch-/README.md

-*Watch App:*
+# Watch App
-A digital watch using tkinter and datetime
+A digital watch app using the libraries:
+* tkinter
+* pyglet